bloomfire/styleguides/js/README.md

 # Bloomfire JS Styleguide

 * This is the Javascript styleguide that we use at Bloomfire engineering.
-It is based of [Airbnb's wonderful styleguide] and uses some of its examples.
+It is based on [Airbnb's wonderful styleguide] and uses some of its examples.

 ## Table of Contents